Trevin07/hospital-readmission-app/README.md

   - Number of Procedures, Days in Hospital
   - Number of Existing Health Conditions, Discharge Code

-- ⚡ **Real‑time prediction** of hospital readmission risk using a Random Forest Classifier
+- ⚡ **Real‑time prediction** of hospital readmission risk using a Random Forest Classifier🌲

 - 🟢🔴 **Color-coded results**:
   - 🔴 High Risk – Likely to be readmitted